qor/qor/README.md

 [![Build Status](https://semaphoreci.com/api/v1/theplant/qor/branches/master/badge.svg)](https://semaphoreci.com/theplant/qor)

+**For security issues, please send us an email to security@getqor.com and give us time to respond BEFORE posting as an issue or reporting on public forums.**

 ## What is QOR?

 QOR is a set of libraries written in Go that abstracts common features needed for business applications, CMSs, and E-commerce systems.